cojen/Boxtin/README.md

 - `getMethods`- can filter the results
 - `getRecordComponents`- can filter the results

 Methods which return `MethodHandle` instances are checked using the same strategy as for reflection.
-Custom deny actions are defined for the following `Lookup` methods, which can throw a `SecurityException`:
+Custom deny actions are defined for the following `Lookup` methods, which can throw a `NoSuchMethodException`:

 - `bind`
 - `findConstructor`